crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

       path: x6.md

   # input templates
-  # - path to your markdown template or jupyter notebook form
+  # - path to your markdown template or jupyter notebook form (required)
   templates:
+    - path: form1.md
-    - path: form.md
+    - path: form2.md

 # output configuration
-# output:
+output:

   # output variables
-  # - id to use when referencing your variable in the template
+  # - id to use when referencing your variable in the template (required)
-  # - view to use when rendering your variable on the display
+  # - view to use when rendering your variable on the display (required)
-  # - path where your script saves the variable,
+  # - path where your script saves the variable, relative to the output
-  #   relative to the output folder
+  #   folder (required)
   # - configuration of the view
   variables:
     - id: y1
       view: link
       path: y1.pdf
+      configuration:
+        link-text: YOUR-LINK-TEXT
+        file-name: YOUR-FILE-NAME
     - id: y2
       view: string
       path: variables.dictionary